lex00/cloudformation_dataclasses/docs/IMPORT_WORKFLOW.md

 | CFD005 | Dict literal for PropertyType | Add to `KNOWN_PROPERTY_TYPES` in linter rules |

 ### Step 4: Improve Tools (Interactive Mode)
-When the linter doesn't catch a pattern that should be caught:
+When the linter (with `--no-strict`) doesn't catch a pattern that should be caught:

 **Prompt example**:
 ```